mcv-m6-video/mcv-m6-2021-team3/Week4/README.md

-# Week 3
+# Week 4

 ## Introduction
-In this project the main goal was to get used to different background estimation methods.
+In this project the main goal was to get used to different Optical Flow methods, use this method and others to stabilize a video and finally use OF to improve the tracking method.
 The project contains several source code files that implement the required functionality.

-* [main.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/tree/main/Week2/src/main.py): Contains the pipeline to execute the different tasks.
+* [main.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/blob/main/Week4/src/main.py): Contains the pipeline to execute the different tasks.
-* [ai_city.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/tree/main/Week2/src/utils/ai_city.py): Contains the class AICity, where the data is processed in order to obtain the background estimation.
+* [ai_city.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/blob/main/Week4/src/datasets/ai_city.py): Contains the class AICity, where the data is processed in order to obtain the tracking and the detections.
+* [kitti.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/blob/main/Week4/src/datasets/kitti.py): Contains the class KITTI, where the data is processed in order to obtain the .
+* [load_seq.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/blob/main/Week4/src/datasets/load_seq.py): Contains the class LoadSeq, where the data is processed in order to obtain the video stabilization.
-* [metrics.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/tree/main/Week2/src/utils/metrics.py): Contains functions related to get quantitative results.
+* [metrics.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/blob/main/Week4/src/utils/metrics.py): Contains functions related to get quantitative results.
-* [utils.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/tree/main/Week2/src/utils/utils.py): Contains other functions, such as the one to write a json or read one.
+* [utils.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/blob/main/Week4/src/utils/utils.py): Contains other functions, such as the one to write a json or read one.
-* [visualize.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/tree/main/Week2/src/utils/visualize.py): Contains the functinos related to plot the different (qualitative) results.
+* [visualize.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/blob/main/Week4/src/utils/visualize.py): Contains the functinos related to plot the different (qualitative) results.
-* [detect2.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/tree/main/Week2/src/utils/detect2.py): Contains the class Detect2, which contains the function to predict the Detectron2 models.
+* [optical_flow.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/blob/main/Week4/src/models/optical_flow.py): Contains the functions with the different methods of Optical Flow.
-* [tf_models.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/tree/main/Week2/src/utils/tf_models.py): Contains the class TFModel, which contains the functions to predict and train the TensorFlows models.
+* [stabilize.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/blob/main/Week4/src/models/stabilize.py): Contains the functions of the different methods of video stabilization.
-* [yolov3.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/tree/main/Week2/src/utils/yolov3.py): Contains the class UltralyricsYolo, which contains the funtion to predict and train the Ultralytics Yolo model.
-* [sort.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/tree/main/Week2/src/utils/sort.py): Contains the class Sort, which is the one related to compute the Kalman tracking.
+* [tracking.py](https://github.com/mcv-m6-video/mcv-m6-2021-team3/blob/main/Week4/src/models/tracking.py): Contains the functions related to the different methods of tracking.

 ## Inference
 ### Available tasks
-* **Task 1.1**: Off-the-shelf
+* **Task 1.1**: Optical Flow with Block Matching
-* **Task 1.2**: Fine-tuning
+* **Task 1.2**: Off-the-shelf Optical Flow
-* **Task 1.3**: K-fold Cross validation
-* **Task 2.1**: Tracking by Overlap
+* **Task 2.1**: Video stabilization with Block Matching
-* **Task 2.2**: Tracking with a Kalman Filter
+* **Task 2.2**: Off-the-shelf Stabilization
-* **Task 2.3**: IDF1 for Multiple Object Tracking
+* **Task 3.1**: Object Tracking with Optical Flow

 Run the command below, from Week2/src folder, to obtain the desired task results.